Music Is Rotted One Note

 Music Is Rotted One Note is the third studio album by English electronic musician Squarepusher, released on 12 October 1998 by Warp.
 The album is a departure for Squarepusher, with only elements of the familiar drum and bass style appearing in a largely jazz fusion production.

-Background
+Background and composition

 The production of Music Is Rotted One Note did not involve any sequencing or sampling equipment, which had featured heavily on Squarepusher's previous work.
-Many of the tracks instead have a "live" feel, featuring virtuoso playing by Squarepusher on the drums and bass guitar.
+Many of the tracks instead have a "live" feel, played by Squarepusher on the drums and bass guitar.
 His own comments on the album include:

 Reception

 In 2003, Pitchfork placed Music Is Rotted One Note at number 89 on its list of the best albums of the 1990s.